-Welcome to the First-Year Advisory Counselor (FAC) Program home page from Valentine Esposito and Derek Lindsey, FAC Board Co-Chairs on behalf of the FAC Board.
-As student leaders of the FAC Program, we oversee the training, organization, and activities of the 30 executive FAC Board members as well as 240 sophomores, juniors, and seniors dedicated to promoting a seamless transition to Duke University and Durham communities.
+Welcome to the First-Year Advisory Counselor (FAC) Program home page from the FAC Board Co-Chairs, Whitney Hazard and Kyle Miller.
+As student leaders of the FAC Program, we oversee the training, organization, and activities of the 35 executive FAC Board members as well as 250 sophomores, juniors, and seniors dedicated to promoting a seamless transition to Duke University and Durham communities.

 The following contains information for incoming first-year students, current FACs and FAC Board Members, as well as information for potential FAC applicants.